Fixation-related potentials reveal that confusing program code elicits a late frontal positivity

 \section{Funding}

-This work has been supported by the European Union as part of the ERC Advanced Grant \emph{Brains On Code} (101052182) and by the German Research Foundation as part of Transregional Collaborative Research Centre 248 \emph{Foundations of Perspicuous Software Systems} (389792660).
-Axel Mecklinger and Regine Bader were funded by the Deutsche Forschungsgemeinschaft (DFG) -- Project ID 232722074 CRC 1102, project A6.
+This work has been supported by the European Union as part of the ERC Advanced Grant \emph{Brains On Code} (101052182) and by the German Research Foundation as part of the Transregional Collaborative Research Center 248 \emph{Foundations of Perspicuous Software Systems} (389792660).
+Axel Mecklinger and Regine Bader were funded by the German Research Foundation as part of the Collaborative Research Center 1102 Information Density and Linguistic Encoding (232722074), project A6.